clauswilke/sinab/README.md

     curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh

-(On Linux, you can also install `rustc` and `cargo` through your package manager of choice, though `rustup` is preferred if you want to do any Rust development work yourself.)
+(You can also install `rustc` and `cargo` through your package manager of choice, though `rustup` is preferred if you want to do any Rust development work yourself.)

 On Windows, things are a little more complicated:

 -   Download `rustup-init.exe` from here:
     <a href="https://win.rustup.rs/" class="uri">https://win.rustup.rs/</a>

--   Then run the following three commands.
-In the second line, replace `username` with your username.
+-   Then run the following three commands:

         rustup-init.exe -y --default-host x86_64-pc-windows-gnu --default-toolchain stable
-        set PATH=%PATH%;C:\Users\username\.cargo\bin
+        set PATH=%PATH%;\%USERPROFILE%\.cargo\bin
+        rustup target add i686-pc-windows-gnu

+If you are using Rust regularly on Windows but normally build for the Visual Studio target (`x86_64-pc-windows-msvc`), then you may have to run the following two commands to successfully build this R package on your machine:

+    rustup target add x86_64-pc-windows-gnu
     rustup target add i686-pc-windows-gnu

 Examples
 --------